TechnoMageKOMT/Programming_Notes/JavaScript/D_Arrays.md

 const newArray = Array.from(existingArray)
 ```

-This method avoids the referencing problem that is encountered when copying arrays and objects.
+This method takes in an iterable as argument and also avoids the referencing problem that is encountered when copying arrays and objects.

+This is also a nifty way of splitting a string into an array of individual letters.
+It is also a way of transforming a NodeList into an array where all array methods can be used.

 ## .forEach() Method